Titanate

-In chemistry, titanate usually refers to inorganic compounds composed of titanium oxides.
+In chemistry, titanate usually refers to inorganic compounds composed of titanium oxides, or oxides containing the titanium element.
 Together with niobate, titanate salts form the Perovskite group.

 In some cases, the term is used more generally for any titanium-containing anion, e.g. [TiCl6]2− and [Ti(CO)6]2−.
 This article focuses on the oxides.

 Many kinds of titanium oxides are known, and some are commercially important.
 Typically these materials are white, diamagnetic, high-melting, and insoluble in water.
 They are often prepared at high temperatures, e.g. using tube furnaces, from titanium dioxide.
 In virtually all cases, titanium achieves octahedral coordination geometry.

 Orthotitanates

 Orthotitanates have the formula M2TiO4, where M is divalent.
 An example of such a material is magnesium titanate (Mg2TiO4), which adopts the spinel structure.
 Li2TiO3 is not considered an orthotitanate since it adopts the rock-salt structure and does not feature an identifiable titanium anion.
 Orthotitanates almost never feature identifiable TiO44− centres, an exception being Ba2TiO4.